No AI training without permission

 Use 600 DPI on a flatbed when possible, or scan with the Nostalgia app.
 Glare burst handles glossy prints and album pages split into separate photos.
 Capture the reverse of every print when handwriting, dates, or places are present.

 Start with a Photo Insight recommendation.
 Compare before and after.
-Accept the Keeper when the likeness is right.
+Accept the restored version when the likeness is right.
 Color is a companion view, not a mandatory final step.

 Edit the caption draft with real names, tag the people you recognize, and add Who, When, Where, What, and Story notes while the details are easy to confirm.

 Start with the app for scanning and restore.
-One portrait, one Keeper decision, see whether the likeness holds up.
+One portrait, one version decision, see whether the likeness holds up.